 “As the Father has sent me, I am sending you.”
 John 20:21b

-The The London Times newspaper called the missions to South America a foolish cause, but in the darkest moment, God raised up a young seventeen-old, Thomas Bridges.
+The The London Times called the missions to South America a foolish cause, but in the darkest moment, God raised up a young seventeen-old named Thomas Bridges.
 He visited the Yaghan settlements in complete weakness and vulnerability.
-Unthreatened by him, and moved by the forgiveness he brought, the Yaghans at last received the Good News.
+Unthreatened by Bridges, and moved by the forgiveness he brought, the Yaghans at last received the Good News.
 Those who were baptized included several who had killed Bridges’ friends.
 A short while later a ship sank offshore, but the Yaghans who in the past would have killed the sailors, risked their lives to save them.
 Their transformation in Christ was so dramatic that even Darwin became a committed giver to SAMS.

 1975: The Lord was faithful in raising up other to be sent into the harvest over the following centuries extending beyond England to many countries including the Americas.